 If there is a game your kids will never outgrow, it’s family board games.

 When you’re ready for your tweens to put down their tech, there’s nothing better than a family board game night to reconnect and unwind.
-Board games teach your tweens skills including cooperation, strategy, patience, and sportsmanship.
+Board games teach your tweens skills, including cooperation, strategy, patience, and sportsmanship.

-Board games come in handy and can be played on those cold rainy days, during a summer camp or in a vacation home, while having friends over, when hosting birthdays and the best time when your tweens are bored, and you’ve ruled strictly no screens are allowed!
+Board games come in handy and can be played on those cold rainy days, during a summer camp or in a vacation home, while having friends over, when hosting birthdays, and the best time when your tweens are bored, and you’ve ruled strictly no screens are allowed!

-Best Board Games For Tweens
+Best Board Games For Families With Tweens

-Disclosures: We are participants in the Amazon Associates program and other affiliate programs that earn us a commission if a qualifying purchase is made.
+Disclosures: We are participants in the Amazon Associates Program and other affiliate programs that earn us a commission if a qualifying purchase is made.

-A card game that is sure to leave your kids laughing for hours and starts with a belching contest.
+A popular game that is sure to leave your kids laughing for hours and starts with a belching contest.
 It is played by 4-10 players, allowing your tweens to play their age, and is easy to learn.

 In this addictive game, players need to think ahead of their opponents to create a sequence of chips.
 Play a card, then place a chip on a corresponding space on the game board; it is a sequence when you make five in a row!

 It’s a fun game with most tweens as it gets them to play together, which they love.
-It includes 54 Jenga hardwood blocks, stacking sleeve with instructions.
+It includes 54 Jenga hardwood blocks and a stacking sleeve with instructions.

-You start the game by building the Jenga tower and then take turns by pulling out the blocks while trying not to topple the tower.
+You start the game by building the Jenga tower and then take turns pulling out the blocks while trying not to topple the tower.
 It helps your tween learn engineering skills, focus, risk-taking, and battle nerves while having fun.

 Beat The Parent is a game that allows your tween what they look forward to: go head to head with you and beat you while at it!
-This game is played by two or more players where the kid’s answer stuff that adults should know and adults answer kiddy stuff.
+This game is played by two or more players where the kids answer stuff that adults should know, and adults answer kiddy stuff.

 The one with the answers then has to guess who answered what.
 It is a fun “get to know you better” game.

 Catan is a building board game that challenges players to harvest and trade resources as it grows in complexity.
 Players use resources at their disposal to build new settlements on the island of Catan.
 Players get to barter and trade for resources to further their development.

 It is the kid’s version of Cards Against Humanity where each player takes turns to judge who can best complete the sentence of their blue card with their ten white cards.

-It is a fun game, with simple rules where each player writes down several trigger words on their hit list.
+It is a fun, fast-paced game with simple rules where each player writes down several trigger words on their hit list.
 When it is your time, you announce a trigger word from your list and flip the timer.

 The game continues until your original sketchbook gets passed back to you for the big reveal.
 It includes 1700 words, eight erasable sketchbooks(played by eight people), eight dry eraser makers, and eight clean-up cloths.

 Your team must unite and plan carefully to stem the tide of infection while finding cures.
 It is a genuinely cooperative and strategic game where you win or lose together.

-12. Forbidden Island
+16. Forbidden Island

-13. Apples to Apples
+17. Apples to Apples

 This game qualifies as one of the good games for tweens played by 4-10 players.
 It is a family-friendly game that entertains tweens for hours.
 It includes 504 green and red cards, with the green cards, has two clues per card and the red ones one per card.